sudheerj/reactjs-interview-questions/README.md

 ---------
 34. ### What are the lifecycle methods of ReactJS?

--	**componentWillMount:** Executed before rendering and is used for App level configuration in your root component.
+-	**componentWillMount:** Executed before rendering and is used for app level configuration in your root component.
 -	**componentDidMount:** Executed after first rendering and here all AJAX requests, DOM or state updates, and set up eventListeners should occur.
 -	**componentWillReceiveProps:** Executed when particular prop updates to trigger state transitions.
 -	**shouldComponentUpdate:** Determines if the component will be updated or not.
 By default it returns true.
 If you are sure that the component doesn't need to render after state or props are updated, you can return false value.
 It is a great place to improve performance as it allows you to prevent a rerender if component receives new prop.